 The Mission Family in Calcutta, India, 1898.
-Front Row, Seated: Mrs. O. G. Place; Miss Samantha Whiteis; May Taylor (Mrs. Quantock); in Front of Her, Dorothy Spicer (Mrs. Andrews); Ethel Robinson (Mrs. Chilson); Mrs. D. A. Robinson; in Her Lap, Mary Robinson, Her Adopted Child; Mrs. W. A. Spicer; in Front of Her, Will H. Spicer (Now M. D.); Mrs. Ellory Robinson and Her Two Children at Her Left; Second Row, Standing, Ellory Robinson; Kheroda, Native Helper; O. G. Place, M. D.; Maggie Green (Mrs. Richardson); Georgia Burrus (Mrs. Burgess); G. P. Edwards, Mrs. G. P. Edwards; Back Row, Standing, a Servant, Unidentified; D. A. Robinson; Mono Mitter; Kreepananda Biswas; d in their work in Lhasa or some other tled in their work in Lhasa or some other place in that great stronghold of Buddhism.
+Front Row, Seated: Mrs. O. G. Place; Miss Samantha Whiteis; May Taylor (Mrs. Quantock); in Front of Her, Dorothy Spicer (Mrs. Andrews); Ethel Robinson (Mrs. Chilson); Mrs. D. A. Robinson; in Her Lap, Mary Robinson, Her Adopted Child; Mrs. W. A. Spicer; in Front of Her, Will H. Spicer (Now M. D.); Mrs. Ellory Robinson and Her Two Children at Her Left; Second Row, Standing, Ellory Robinson; Kheroda, Native Helper; O. G. Place, M. D.; Maggie Green (Mrs. Richardson); Georgia Burrus (Mrs. Burgess); G. P. Edwards, Mrs. C. P. Edwards; Back Row, Standing, a Servant, Unidentified; D. A. Robtled in their work in Lhasa or some other place in that great stronghold of Buddhism.

 After about forty years of organized work we now have in the China Division a church membership of about twenty thousand.
 Not a large showing against the background of almost half a billion people who live within the borders of this division, but these members are twenty thousand evidences of the triumph of the advent message over the forces of darkness and error.
-There is much yet to be done, multitudes yet to be reached, but the message will triumph and accomplish its purpose in China as in all other lands of earth.
+There is much yet to be done, multitudes yet to be